On the intersection cohomology of the moduli of $\mathrm{SL}_n$-Higgs bundles on a curve: Vector bundles and Higgs bundles

 \section{Vector bundles and Higgs bundles}

 In this section, we discuss the interplay between the moduli of vector bundles and the moduli of Higgs bundles, and complete the proof of Theorem \ref{thm0.3}.
-As before, we fix a line bundle $L \in \mathrm{Pic}^d(C)$ and an effective divisor $D$ of degree $\mathrm{deg}(D) > 2g-2$.
+As before, we fix a line bundle $L \in \mathrm{Pic}^d(C)$ and an effective divisor $D$ with $\mathrm{deg}(D)$ even and greater than $2g-2$.